 But so many companies are still stuck in the pre-internet dark ages.
 News flash: we don’t send mail by horse anymore, so why on earth are we still having drawn-out, in-person meetings every week?!

 “Also get rid of frequent meetings, unless you are dealing with an extremely urgent matter.
 Meeting frequency should drop rapidly once the urgent matter is resolved.”

-I’ve been a part of projects where a 2-hour weekly meeting was mandatory.
+I’ve been part of projects with mandatory 2-hour weekly meetings.
+Talk about time vampires!

 “Walk out of a meeting or drop off a call as soon as it is obvious you aren’t adding value.
 It is not rude to leave, it is rude to make someone stay and waste their time.”